rivuff/TrialShopy-assignment/README.md

 ---

-## Need to add .env properties to run the function
+## Need to add .env properties to run the code
 -MongoURI,
 -SECRETKEY,
 -SESSIONkEY